 Values are reported as Effect Size with associated P values in parenthesis (-log10 P).
 The units of effect size are change in signature score (units of standard deviation) for mutant versus wild type.

 Figure 5.
-Association of SYCP2, ARID2, and FGFR3 with immune estimates in tumors; correlation of chromosome 9p copy number (CDKN2A) with FZD3 RNA expression.
+Association of SYCP2 and FGFR3 with immune estimates in tumors; correlation of chromosome 9p copy number (CDKN2A) with FZD3 RNA expression.
 A: Relationship between SYCP2 mutation and Treg - CD8 ratios in head and neck cancer.
-B: Relationship between ARID2 mutation with CD8+ T cell (TCD8) estimates in colon adenocarcinoma.
-C: correlation of FZD3 (log2) RNA expression with CDKN2A copy number.
-D: Relationship between FGFR3 mutation and macrophage (MFm2) estimates in bladder cancer.
+B: correlation of FZD3 (log2) RNA expression with CDKN2A copy number.
+C: Relationship between FGFR3 mutation and macrophage (MFm2) estimates in bladder cancer.

-Among genes that may directly or indirectly modulate tumor immune state via interferon signaling or antigen presentation pathways, we observed that tumors harboring mutations ARID2, a tumor supressor that also regulates inteferon response genes, contained higher estimated CD8+ T cell content in colon adenocarcinoma (Fig 5B)[28].
-Eight out of the 13 observed mutations in ARID2 were observed in the high-microsattelite instability (MSI-H) subtype.
-Zaretsky et al. describe loss-of-function mutations in Beta-2 microglobulin (B2M) and the JAK2 kinase as candidate mechanisms of acquired resistance to immunotherapy in the clinic[8].
-B2M mutations were associated with higher estimates of NK cells in melanoma (effect size 1.3, -logP = 1.8) and lung adenocarcinoma (effect size 1.3, -logP = 2).
+Among genes that may directly or indirectly modulate tumor immune state via interferon signaling or antigen presentation pathways, Zaretsky et al. describe loss-of-function mutations in Beta-2 microglobulin (B2M) and the JAK2 kinase as candidate mechanisms of acquired resistance to immunotherapy in the clinic[8].
+B2M mutations were associated with higher estimates of NK cells in melanoma (effect size 1.3, -logP = 1.8) and lung adenocarcinoma (effect size 1.3, -logP 2 = 2).
 In micro-satellite stable (MSS) colon cancer we observed a similar positive association of JAK2 mutations with NK cell estimates (effect size 1.3, -logP = 1.7).

 Recent reports suggest that activation of elements in the WNT/beta-catenin pathway lead to a suppressed immune micro-environment in melanoma models and possibly in human melanomas[13].
 No significant association of beta-catenin (CTNNB1) mutations with estimates of immune levels was observed in our study, although there was a negative association between mutation and markers of fibroblast content in liver cancer (data not shown) Mutations of APC, a tumor suppressor in the WNT/beta-catenin pathway, were linked to lower levels of monocyte, macrophage, and CD8+ T cell estimates in colon adenocarcinoma and higher NK cell estimates in kidney papillary cell cancer (Table 4).
-Although one can observe negative correlations between MYC copy number gains and CD8 T cell estimates in melanoma (Pearson correlation: -0.2) and some other tumor types, the MYC copy number levels are also highly correlated with purity estimates (melanoma Pearson correlation: 0.33).
+Although one can observe negative correlations between MYC copy number gains and CD8 T cell estimates in melanoma (Pearson correlation: -0.18) and some other tumor types, the MYC copy number levels are also highly correlated with purity estimates (melanoma Pearson correlation: 0.33).
 We did not observe a significant association of MYC copy number gains with immune estimates in melanoma in our models that include purity estimates as a covariate, but did observe associations of small effect size in head/neck, stomach, and the Luminal B subtype (LumB) of breast cancer (Table 4).
 Finally, we noticed a strong correlation between WNT receptor Frizzled 3 (FZD3) expression and 9p loss in melanoma (Fig 5C.)